GabeScott/standard-works-vault/General Conference/2006 October - Sunday Will Come.md

 President Grant said, “Brother Wirthlin, there are only 30 minutes before the next session of conference, and I want to have some rest.
 What do you say?”

-Of course, my father said yes.
+Of course my father said yes.
 He served 23 years, 9 of them as Presiding Bishop of the Church.

 My father was 69 years old when he passed away.
 I happened to be with him when he suddenly collapsed.
 Soon after, he was gone.